latouchek/OCP4-UPI-Vsphere-StaticIP/README.md

 ```
 ### Create ignition files
+Modify install-config.yaml according to your needs.
 Because bootstrap ignition is too big, it needs to be placed on a webserver and downloaded during the first boot.
-To acheve that, we create bootstrap-append.ign that points to the right file
+To achieve that, we create bootstrap-append.ign that points to the right file
  ```bash
  rm -f /var/www/html/ignition/*.ign
  rm -rf ${MYPATH}/openshift-install